cgfrost/moolater/README.md

 # Running locally

+Make sure `web-ext` is installed as described in the Building section above.

 The `run.sh` script can be used to create a development instance of Firefox with the Skipjaq Recorda installed.
 This does not depend on it having been built, it will use the src files as is.

-To do this the run configuration in IntelliJ will need this env variable.
+To do this with an IntelliJ run configuration, set this env variable.
 The `USER` home directory and Node `VERSION` will need to be set.

 ```
 PATH=/home/USER/.nvm/versions/node/VERSION/bin:/usr/bin